flutter/website/src/deployment/cd.md

 ### Requirements

-* Xcode Version 13.4.1 or higher.
+* Xcode 13.4.1 or higher.
 * Be enrolled in the [Apple Developer Program][].

 ### Custom build script

 Xcode Cloud recognizes three different [custom build scripts][] that can be used to perform additional tasks at a designated time.
+It also includes a set of [predefined environment variables][], such as `$CI_WORKSPACE`, which is the location of your cloned repository.

 {{site.alert.note}}
   The temporary build environment that Xcode Cloud uses includes tools that are